peterabbott/testing.infrastructure/README.md

 To start with Test Kitchen you can list the configured test suites.

-NOTE: For these examples, if you want to use Docker then prefix `KITCHEN_DRIVER=docker ` to the start of anything
+NOTE: For these examples, if you want to use Docker then prefix `KITCHEN_DRIVER=docker ` when running any of the Test Kitchen commands.

 ```
 bundle exec kitchen list
 ````